 If you don't know which anaesthetist your specialist will use, we will do everything we can to let you know if they often use an anaesthetist that we do not pay in full.

-As with other specialists, if the anaesthetist is 'fee-limited' or a specialist that we do not pay, you will have to pay some or all of the fees yourself.
+As with other specialists, if the anaesthetist is a specialist that we do not pay, you will have to pay all of the fees yourself.
 Please see the panels above for the different arrangements we have with specialists.